openlegend/core-rules/core/SRD.md

 -   Influence vs. Resolve

-**Description:** With supernatural control of the mind, you compel the target to honesty, rendering them unable to speak falsely. \newline
+**Description:** Via control of the target's mind, you compel them to honesty, rendering them unable to deliberately lie. \newline

 **Effect:** The target answers any question asked with honesty, to the best of their knowledge.
 When compelled to reveal something they would not reveal